Skip to main content

 12 Preventive Checklist for Framing Success

-• Keep a small stock of extra studs and joists for mistakes or cut-offs.
+• Keep a small stock of extra studs and joists for mistakes, cut-offs, or unexpected needs.
+They don't go bad, and you can always use leftovers for the next project—there's always another project.

 Frequently Asked Questions About Framing Timber